 - Who can apply for Spanish Citizenship by Descent?

-- Requirements for the Spanish Citizenship through the Grandchildren Law
+- Options for Spanish Citizenship After the Democratic Memory Law Ended

 - The Required Documents for Spanish Citizenship by Descent